 The inner ear converts the sound to an electrical nerve impulse.
 The movement of the ossicles causes pressure waves in the inner ear fluid that stimulate hair-like cells called cilia in the cochlea.
 The electrical impulse then travels along the auditory nerve (8th nerve) to the brain.

 A problem at any point along this transmission can result in hearing loss.
 The actual type of hearing loss is determined by discovering which part of the ear is not functioning properly.

 If you notice a change in your hearing, ability to understand people in noisy situations or ringing in the ears, or if you notice these things in someone you know, it is important to have or recommend a hearing evaluation by a certified audiologist, or seek the care of an ENT physician – request an appointment today.

 Indications Of Hearing Loss

 Typically, hearing loss occurs very gradually, first in the high pitches, over a period of years, making it difficult for the patient to notice at first by the patient.
-Difficulty understanding people in noisy situations is often the first obvious sign of hearing loss.
+Difficulty understanding people in noisy situations is often the first obvious sign.
 Many people refer to this condition as “an understanding problem” rather than a hearing problem because the patient can still hear some low and middle frequencies just fine.
-Ringing in the ears, especially when things are quiet, is another common noticeable sign of hearing loss.
+Ringing in the ears, especially when things are quiet, is another common noticeable sign.

-If you or someone you know experience any of the symptoms listed below, it is important to consult a doctor of audiology to assess the situation and determine the best next steps.
+If you or someone you know experiences any of the symptoms listed below, it is important to consult a doctor of audiology to assess the situation and determine the best next steps.
 Early treatment is critical for optimal results.
-Indications of hearing loss may include:

 - Ringing or roaring in the ears, especially in a quiet situation